sguir/ppgcourse/exercise_BP.md

 # close R session
 q()
 ```
+⚠️ We are not running this part for a matter of time ( it takes about ~ 25 mins).
+Instead, we are going to use the precomputed files in the results folder
 4.2.
 Run STDis model with 10,000 PODS as input by submit the job script "run_stdis_10000_simulations.sh" with the **sbatch command**.

 ```bash